LEAVING COUNTRIES Louis Phillip Pelot plays solo sets of country-rock and acoustic Southern soul.

 Knitters of all levels are welcome.

-(4506 Hudson River Church Rd., Danielsville) Ladies are invited out for wine, food and line dancing.
+(Boutier Winery, 4506 Hudson River Church Rd., Danielsville) Ladies are invited out for wine, food, line dancing and karaoke.

 Ring in the holiday season with special beers, festive music, Biggum's Bar-B-Que food truck, and new artwork by Anna Lee Shultz.